 ACID REFLUX SYMPTOMS

+If you have Gastroesophageal Reflux Disease (GERD), you may taste food or stomach acid in the back of your mouth.
 The most common symptom of GERD is regular heartburn, a painful, burning feeling in the middle of your chest, behind your breastbone, and in the middle of your abdomen.
 Not all adults with GERD have heartburn.
 (1)

 Other common GERD symptoms include:

-WHAT CAUSES HEARTBURN
+WHAT CAUSES HEARTBURN?

 Acid reflux happens when your lower esophageal sphincter becomes weak or relaxes when it shouldn’t, causing stomach contents to rise up into the esophagus.

 You may be able to control acid reflux by: